MilesCranmer/DeprecateKeywords.jl/README.md

 ## Missing features

-- Check for both kwargs being set (right now it silently takes the new kw)
+- Check for both kwargs being set (right now it silently takes the new kw).
+Although this might not be possible/robust.